ohjho/Moon/README.md

 ```

 ### Ruby and rbenv
-After you have rbenv `cd` to your Jekyll site's directory, and install a Ruby version.
-This theme was tested on 2.4.0:
+After you have rbenv installed, `cd` to your Jekyll site's directory, and install a Ruby version.
+This theme was tested on **2.4.0**:
 ```
 # list available versions:
 $ rbenv install -l